Training Opportunities

 In response to the improvements in test design and the ongoing quest to identify students with specific learning disabilities (SLD) in the most efficient and accurate manner, it’s time for evaluators to alter their way of conducting evaluations.
 This session will discuss the history of SLD evaluation and explore an efficient model for planning and assessing for SLD.
 The Core-Selective Evaluation Process (C-SEP) was conceptualized and recently introduced into the field.

-The C-SEP approach to SLD identification is a third-method pattern of strengths and weakness (PSW) technique rooted in contemporary CHC theory.
-It leverages professional judgment, integrated data analysis techniques, and statistical considerations to help guide the decision-making process.
-C-SEP is organized around educational and evaluation practices logically interwoven to provide the most comprehensive, statistically sound, and legally defensible assessment of SLD.
-This course will describe the organizational framework of C-SEP, distinguish C-SEP from other methods, and provide an illustration of this model through a case study.
+This approach to SLD identification is a third-method pattern of strengths and weakness (PSW) approach rooted in contemporary CHC theory and features the application of professional judgment, integrated data analysis techniques, and the use of statistical support to help guide decisions.
+The organizational framework of C-SEP is a set of sound educational practices logically interwoven to provide the most comprehensive, statistically sound, and legally defensible assessment of SLD.
+This presentation will further describe the organizational framework of C-SEP, distinguish C-SEP from other methods, and provide an illustration of this model using a case study.

 The participant will learn to: